Meg

 customers,

-request information about the business, develop an understanding of the types
+request information about the business, develop an

 of products

-to be sold and monitor publicly available sources for any negative information
+to be sold and monitor publicly

 about the business.